adriandurran/tmdb/readme.md

 There is a `server.env` file with environment variables (listed later).
 You will need to provide your own values for this.

-On first install you will need to _seed_ the database with 2 accounts (Super Admin & Super IT Admin).
+On first install the server will _seed_ the database with 2 accounts (Super Admin & Super IT Admin).
 Both have the same rights with the exception that the IT Admin account can add version numbers etc...

-> **It is extremely important that if you install this application on the internet you change the passwords for these accounts.**
+It will take the information from the `server.env` file.

+For user/employee photos the application is using [Cloudinary](https://cloudinary.com) to store and retrieve photos.
+This was just a simple use case but there is also code logic to save the photos to the database.
+If you continue to use Cloudinary you will need to create an account.

 ### Installation